Data Backup for Business: Everything You Need to Get Started

 Small, medium, and large businesses all face a range of threats which make data backup necessary:

-• Ransomware: The growing risk of cyber-attacks—especially ransomware—sees many businesses at risk of having their data held hostage.
-Data backup allows businesses to overcome ransomware attacks and ensure rapid recovery
+- Ransomware: The growing risk of cyber-attacks—especially ransomware—sees many businesses at risk of having their data held hostage.
+Reliable data backups allow businesses to overcome ransomware attacks and ensure rapid recovery.

-While all businesses face similar threats, the potential impact on smaller businesses is greater, because they often lack the knowledge, personnel, and systems to effectively combat them.
-This makes data backup for small business particularly important.
+While all businesses face similar threats, the potential impact on smaller businesses is greater because they often lack the knowledge, personnel, and systems to effectively combat them.
+This makes data backup for small businesses particularly important.

-The process of creating an effective data backup strategy is made up of six key steps:
+The process of creating an effective data backup strategy is made up of seven key steps:

 To figure out what you need to back up, you need to decide what data is critical to your business function.

-• Legal documents like intellectual property and business agreements
+- Legal documents including intellectual property and business agreements

 Step 2: Locate critical business data